Mukim Pengkalan Batu

 Mukim Pengkalan Batu (also Mukim Pangkalan Batu) is a mukim in Brunei-Muara District, Brunei.
 The population was 14,492 in 2016.

 Name

 The mukim is named after Kampong Pengkalan Batu, one of the villages it encompasses.

 Geography

 The mukim is the southernmost mukim in the district, bordering Mukim Sengkurong to the north, Mukim Kilanas and Mukim Lumapas to the north-east, and Mukim Kiudang and Mukim Keriam in Tutong District to the south-west and north-west respectively.
 It also borders Limbang District in Sarawak, Malaysia to the east and south.

 Demographics

 As of 2016 census, the population of Mukim Pengkalan Batu comprised 7,435 males and 7,057 females.
 The mukim had 2,288 households occupying 2,259 dwellings.
 The entire population lived in rural areas.

-Villages
+Administration

-Mukim Pengkalan Batu encompasses the following populated villages:
+As of 2021, the mukim encompasses the following populated villages: